-We lease our office facilities and do not own any real estate.
-We have leased our corporate headquarters through October 2012 at 9300 Lee Highway in Fairfax, Virginia, in the Washington D.C. metropolitan area.
-As of December 31, 2006, we leased approximately 200,000 square feet of office space at this and an adjoining building.
-These buildings house a portion of our operations and substantially all of our corporate functions, including executive management, treasury, accounting, legal, human resources, business and corporate development, facilities management, information services and contracts.
+We lease our offices and do not own any real estate.
+We have leased our corporate headquarters through October 2012 at 9300 Lee Highway in Fairfax, Virginia, in the Washington DC metropolitan area.
+As of December 31, 2007, we leased approximately 213,000 square feet of office space at this and an adjoining building.
+These buildings house a portion of our operations and substantially all of our corporate functions, including executive management, treasury, accounting, legal, human resources, business and corporate development, facilities management, information services, and contracts.

-As of December 31, 2006, we also leased approximately 200,000 square feet of office space in about two dozen other locations throughout the United States and around the world, with various lease terms expiring over the next six years.
-As of December 31, 2006, approximately 40,000 square feet of the space we lease was subleased to other parties.
-We believe that our current office space, together with other office space we will be able to lease, will meet our needs for the next several years.
+As of December 31, 2007, we also leased approximately 287,000 square feet of office space in about 50 other locations throughout the United States and around the world, with various lease terms expiring over the next five years.
+As of December 31, 2007, approximately 36,000 square feet of the space we lease was subleased to other parties.
+We believe that our current office space, along with other office space we will be able to lease, will meet our needs for the next several years.